- What is advance tax?

 - The taxpayer is an existing senior citizen at any time during the financial year.
 For example- in case you have attained the age of 60 years during the financial year, you will still be exempt from advance tax.

-Advance Income Tax Calculation Illustration
+How to Calculate Advance Income Tax Payment?
+Explained with an Illustration

 You can estimate your advance income tax liabilities by following the 4 simple steps